tus/tus-resumable-upload-protocol/protocol.md

-For upload resources that were created without an `Upload-Secret`, the path to the upload resource MUST be used as `Upload-Challenge` for the purpose of computing the `Upload-Challenge` for requests that reference multiple upload resources - of which at least one MUST have been created with an `Upload-Secret`.
+For upload resources that were created without an `Upload-Secret`, the path to the upload resource MUST be used as `Upload-Challenge` for the purpose of computing the `Upload-Challenge` for requests that reference multiple upload resources.
+The `Upload-Challenge` header SHOULD only be used for requests referencing multiple upload resources if at least one of them has been created with an `Upload-Secret`.

 ##### Tus-Challenge-Algorithm